Posted on Thu May 16, 2019

 It is a natural human instinct to be a little cautious of new and unfamiliar experiences.
 An MRI scan is, to many people, completely uncharted territory, which does bring with it some natural anxiety.
 The vast majority of patients who visit Oryon Imaging are able to go through with their scan with no problems; however, a small number of visitors express concern about their MRI scan due to claustrophobia.

 The NHS estimates that claustrophobia will affect between 10% and 30% of the UK population.
-However, our figures suggest that, in 2018, only 0.44% of our patients were unable to go through with their scan due to claustrophobia.
+However, our figures show that in 2022, only 0.41% of our patients were unable to go through with their scan due to claustrophobia.
 We must be doing something right!

 Read on to find out how we make sure our patients leave their appointment stress-free and happy.